Capacity Planning in Stable Matching: Introduction

-\paragraph{Organization of the paper.} The remainder of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 In Section~\ref{sec:related_work}, we provide a literature review.
-In Section~\ref{sec:preliminaries}, we formalize the stable matching problem within the framework of capacity planning; then, we present our methodologies to solve the problem, including the compact formulations and their linearizations, our novel non-compact formulation and our cutting-plane algorithm; and we conclude this section by discussing some properties of our mechanism.
-In Section~\ref{sec:experiments}, we provide a detailed computational study on a synthetic dataset.
+In Section~\ref{sec:preliminaries}, we formalize the stable matching problem with capacity decisions and present our exact methods.
+In Section~\ref{subsec:heuristics}, we present our heuristics.
 In Section~\ref{sec: implementation in chile}, we evaluate our framework using Chilean school choice data.
+In Section~\ref{subsec: properties of mechanism}, we discuss several properties of the mechanism to find a student-optimal stable matching with capacity decisions.
 Finally, in Section~\ref{sec: conclusions}, we draw some concluding remarks.
 All the proofs, examples, extensions and additional discussions can be found in the Appendix.